georgeflanagin/parsec4/README.md

 In this example, *Your name* is the text.
 It is nine characters, and the index corresponds to the positions used by Python's slicing operator.
-Conceptually, `shred` applies the regex, and extracts "Your".
+Conceptually, `p` applies the regex, and extracts "Your".
 The index is now set to 4, and the remaining string is *" name"* (note the leading space).

-Assuming that `shred` is a component of some other parser, it will send `s[4:]` to the next parser to invoke according to its rules.
+Assuming that `p` is a component of some other parser, it will send `s[4:]` to the next parser to invoke according to its rules.